Java-sucks12/AP-Test-review-sheet/README.md

 If you know someone who needs help please share.

 Do not copy from stack overflow, that is just a meme.
 Please don't do it unless you know what you are reading.

+Before submitting, check to see your code compiles.
+You can look up online java compiler to see if it works or you can download one.